deckarep/blade/README.md

 NOTE: Bladerunner is an unstable alpha API -- constructive feedback welcome.

 Bladerunner is an SSH based remote command runner tool that attempts to capture best-practices when managing remote infrastructure inside TOML files.
 These TOML files are meant to be under source control and shared with team-mates.
+A Bladerunner .toml file holds the declarative instructions for running one or more remote commands on one or more servers.

+This gives you the power of running well-defined commands on fleets of servers in a simple, expressive and easy to use CLI interface.

 ### Tutorial